RedpingDev/Redping.github.io/_posts/en/2024-11-04-beerman-devlog-e.md

 ---
-title: "Beer Game Dev Series #1"
+title: "🍻 Beer Game Dev Series #1"
 subtitle: "An Indie Game Developer Creating Games with a Beer in Hand"
 author: "Redping"
 date: 2024-11-04 12:10:00 +0900